bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DiscontinuitySpacing_0VQZBIVenAlegXF1tlHC9e/Documentation.md

-Discontinuity Spacing: The term �spacing� refers to the mean or modal spacing of a set of discontinuities and is the perpendicular distance between adjacent discontinuities.
-The discontinuity spacing should be measured in millimetres and can be classified using the terms in Table 8
+Discontinuity Spacing: The term "spacing" refers to the mean or modal spacing of a set of discontinuities and is the perpendicular distance between adjacent discontinuities.
+The discontinuity spacing should be measured in millimetres and can be classified using the terms in Table 8.